Treated sewage water is 'purified water', liable to 18% GST: AAR

-New Delhi, July 30 (IANS) In a unique interpretation of the laid down regulations, the Maharashtra bench of the Authority of Advance Ruling (AAR) has termed treated sewage water as purified form of water, the supply of which is liable to 18 per cent GST.
+New Delhi: In a unique interpretation of the laid down regulations, the Maharashtra bench of the Authority of Advance Ruling (AAR) has termed treated sewage water as purified form of water, the supply of which is liable to 18 per cent GST.

 The order over tax liability of Tertiary Treated Water (treated sewage water or TTW) came on an application filed by the Nagpur Waste Water Management Pvt Ltd to know tax liability of its supply of TTW to Maharashtra Generation Company or Mahagenco for industrial use.